faithvoid/plugin.programs.xsky/README.md

 ## TODO:
 - Fix thumbnails
 - Show user avatar as thumbnail if the image doesn't contain media(?)
+- Add pagination to messages to reduce load times
 - Improve visual language (try to match 1:1 to the Bluesky website where possible)
 - Add notification / chat indicators (ie; "Chat (5)" / "Notifications (2)"
 - Add profile information (ie; name + avatar - bio) as first 2 options when viewing a profile (currently added, but gets glitchy during multi-line bios)